Ibrahim-Abu-Asaad/Ibrahim-Abu-Asaad/README.md

 ### 💻 Backend Developer in Progress

-- 🔭 Currently focused on learning **Backend Development with the .NET ecosystem** and building a strong **software engineering** foundation.
+- 🔭 Currently focused on learning **Backend Development with the .NET ecosystem** and building a strong **Software Engineering** foundation.

 - 🎯 Exploring my path toward becoming a professional **Backend Developer** and growing into **Full Stack Developer**.